Vyral/joshua-holt/_drafts/post-coronavirus-moving-trends.md

 youtube_code:
 ---

-{% include youtube.html %}COVID-19 may overturn recent trends regarding where people choose to live.
+{% include youtube.html %}<center>COVID-19 may overturn recent trends regarding where people choose to live.</center>

 The coronavirus pandemic is sure to have long-reaching consequences in all walks of life, but some of these consequences might surprise you.&nbsp;